majicl/lead.management/SOLUTION.md

 if the page gets refreshed, the last opened tab will be rendered not the default tab and of course with the same lazy loading behavior. (getting help of `react router` to synchronize tab selection with route)

-Every signalR push notifications make all the clients aware of changes and the client will update the tabs item(s) count and just update the leads list of the opened tab (please watch 30 seconds gif).
+Every signalR push notifications make all the clients aware of changes and the client will update the tabs item(s) count and just update the leads list of the opened tab (please watch 30 seconds gif below).

 !["Push Notification and Lazy Loading"](https://raw.githubusercontent.com/majicl/lead.management/master/docs/socket.gif)